Introduction

 Tips for Hiring

-- Get Multiple Quotes: Obtain quotes from at least three licensed plumbers to compare prices and services.
+- Get Multiple Quotes: Always solicit at least three detailed quotes from different licensed and insured professionals.
+This allows you to compare pricing, services included, and timelines.

-- Ask About Warranty: Inquire about the warranty on both the water heater and the installation work.
+- Understand the Warranty: Clarify the warranty on both the water heater unit itself and the installation labor.
+A good warranty provides peace of mind in case of future issues.